Cardinals - Reds Odds: Prediction, Pick, How To Watch MLB Game

-It is an NL Central clash as the St. Louis Cardinals visit the Cincinnati Reds.
+It was 18 hits for the Cincinnati Reds last night as they took game three from the St. Louis Cardinals.
 It is time to continue our MLB odds series with a Cardinals-Reds pick, prediction, and how-to-watch.

-The Cardinals come into this game off an 8-5 victory over the Reds.
-They have won nine of their last 12 games now and will be looking to win the series over the Reds with a victory in game three here.
-The Cardinals have been scoring plenty of runs in their last 12 games as well.
-They have scored 89 runs in their last 12 games, averaging 7.42 runs per game.
-The Reds are sitting currently in last place in the NL Central at 20-28 on the season. they have lost seven of their last ten games, with the pitching staff struggling throughout.
+Yesterday it was Ben Lively getting his first win as a starter in nearly six years, as he went six innings, giving up just two runs, and securing the win for the Reds.
+On the other side, Steven Matz was hammered.
+He gave up 11 hits in four innings, resulting in the Reds scoring six runs.
+The bullpen did not help out much either, as each of the two relievers gave up two runs of their own.
+Eight of the nine Reds batters had a hit last night, with seven of them having more than one.
+It was the best offensive showing of the year for the Reds, and they will be looking to keep that going this afternoon.

 Here are the Cardinals-Reds MLB odds, courtesy of FanDuel.